laravel-notification-channels/fcm/README.md

 ```

 You will have to set a `routeNotificationForFcm()` method in your notifiable model.
-This method should return the user's FCM token stored in your database.
+This method should return the user's FCM token(s) from storage.
 For example:

 ```php